lowgrade12/stash-battle-performer/README.md

   - **Champion** 🏆 – Winner stays on.
 The winning scene keeps battling until it's dethroned.

 ## Installation

+⚠️ Install at your own risk, nearly entirely vibe coded for myself using Claude, I have barely reviewed the code at all.

+Recommend saving a backup of your database beforehand (Settings → Interface → Editing)

 ### Source Index: